 - Undergarments showing (i.e., bra straps showing, baggy pants worn below the waist) or lack of undergarments

-- Chains, jewelry which dangles and could be unsafe, thong-type sandals, flip flops, plastic or slip on shoes, roller skate type shoes (Shoes should allow students to fully participate in outdoor physical education activities.)
+- Open-toe sandals, flip flops, plastic or slip on shoes, roller skate type shoes (Shoes should allow students to fully participate in outdoor physical education activities.)

-- Any item of clothing or manner of wearing clothing which contributes to the disruption of a productive learning environment and the safe operation of the school
+- Clothing or accessories that contribute to the disruption of a productive learning environment and the safe operation of the school

 Please know how very much your support and cooperation with our school dress code policy is valued.
 The positive message that school is a place to work and learn is reinforced when our students come to school dressed appropriately.